 5. Are ryokans kid-friendly?

 Definitely.
-Staying at a ryokan can be a great cultural experience for kids.
-Just bear in mind that the serene atmosphere of some ryokans might not be suitable for very young or energetic children.
+Staying at a ryokan can be a fun experience for kids (tatami floors are usually popular with kids, as well as sleeping in a futon next to everybody).
+Just bear in mind that the quiet atmosphere of some ryokans might not be suitable for very young or energetic children.

 Author